joseluiscd/simple-telegram-bot-api/README.md

 # simple-telegram-bot-api
 Very simple (unofficial) wrapper for the Telegram Bot API (https://core.telegram.org/bots/api)

+There are two ways to use this library:
+- Importing tgbotapi.py, you get a basic telegram bot
+- Importing tgbot.py, you get support for commands and more things

+## Tgbotapi
 This is the way you work with it:

     import tgbotapi